nautobot/nautobot/docs/additional-features/napalm.md

 ## Optional Arguments

 The behavior of NAPALM drivers can be adjusted according to the [optional arguments](https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments).
-NetBox exposes those arguments using headers prefixed with `X-NAPALM-`.
+Nautobot exposes those arguments using headers prefixed with `X-NAPALM-`.
 For example, the SSH port is changed to 2222 in this API call:

 ```
 $ curl "http://localhost/api/dcim/devices/1/napalm/?method=get_environment" \